Surge protector: Standards

-Each standard defines different protector characteristics, test vectors, or operational purpose.
+Each standard defines different protector characteristics, test vectors, or operational purposes.

-The 3rd Edition of UL Standard 1449 for SPDs was a major rewrite of previous editions, and was also accepted as an ANSI standard for the first time.
+The 3rd Edition of UL Standard 1449 for SPDs was a major rewrite of previous editions and was also accepted as an ANSI standard for the first time.
 A subsequent revision in 2015 included the addition of low-voltage circuits for USB charging ports and associated batteries.

 EN 62305 and ANSI/IEEE C62.xx define what spikes a protector might be expected to divert.
 EN 61643-11 and 61643-21 specify both the product's performance and safety requirements.
 In contrast, the IEC only writes standards and does not certify any particular product as meeting those standards.
-IEC Standards are used by members of the CB Scheme of international agreements to test and certify products for safety compliance.
+IEC standards are used by members of the CB Scheme of international agreements to test and certify products for safety compliance.

-None of those standards guarantee that a protector will provide proper protection in a given application.
+None of those standards guarantees that a protector will provide proper protection in a given application.
 Each standard defines what a protector should do or might accomplish, based on standardized tests that may or may not correlate to conditions present in a particular real-world situation.
-A specialized engineering analysis may be needed to provide sufficient protection, especially in situations of high lightning risk.
+A specialized engineering analysis may be needed to assure sufficient protection, especially in situations of high lightning risk.

-In addition, the following standards are not standards for standalone surge protectors, but are instead meant for testing surge immunity in electrical and electronic equipment as a whole.
+The following standards are not standards for standalone surge protectors, but are meant for testing surge immunity in electrical and electronic equipment as a whole.
 Thus, they're frequently used in the design and test of surge protection circuitry.